ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Presenter:
 : Role that facilitates communication between the Attester and the Verifier.
-The Presenter initiates the operation of generating evidence at the Attester and passes the generated evidence to the Verifier.
-In the case of HSMs, the Presenter is responsible of selecting the claims that are part of the generated evidence.
+The Presenter initiates the operation of generating Evidence at the Attester and passes the generated Evidence to the Verifier.
+In the case of HSMs, the Presenter is responsible of selecting the claims that are part of the generated Evidence.

 Trust Anchor:
 : As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor